Ah, push presents.

 Next on the list is a spa day or some kind of pamper treatment.
 Your missus has just gone through a pretty traumatic experience emotionally and physically, therefore you may wish to consider treating her to a bit of relaxation.
 Plenty of hotels, resorts and beauty salons offer spa days and treatments, with some even specialising in postnatal treatments which are more suited for a newbie mum.
 If you’re not sure what type of treatment she’d like – there are literally thousands out there – then a gift voucher for treatments could also do the job.
 Depending on what you choose, treatments can start from £25, but you’re more likely to be looking at £100 plus for a full day.

 Up next are flowers.
-I’m not talking about shitty petrol station flowers or ones you’ve picked up from the hospital gift shop, more like an awesome bouquet from online florists Fresh Flowers.
+I’m not talking about shitty petrol station flowers or ones you’ve picked up from the hospital gift shop, more like the nice, pretty ones online.
 Obviously if your missus prefers a certain type of flower, make sure you order some of these to show that you do listen to her likes and dislikes.
 If not, then going big, bold and expensive is always a pretty decent option.
 For a decent bouquet of flowers, expect to start at £30 and beyond.

 The penultimate item on the list is a create your own food and drink hamper.
 During pregnancy, not only is your missus hit with sickness, a physically changing body, a hormone overload and generally being unable to get comfortable, but she is also forced to reduce or remove certain food and drink from her diet.
 So how about create your own awesome hamper for the missus which contains all of the food and drink she’s been unable to consume during pregnancy.
 Fill it with all of the soft cheeses, pate, shellfish, liver, cold cured meats, runny eggs and swordfish you can find, then swill it down with anything and everything alcohol based.
 Put this hamper of goodies together yourself for as little as £20.